 2.3.
 Defendant’s rights

-3. What is the Federal Process?
+3. What is the federal process?

 The members of federal grand juries are also supposed to represent a fair cross-section of the community where the proceeding will take place.
-Therefore, like California grand juries, they are selected at random from federal jury lists.45
+Therefore, like California grand juries, they are selected at random from federal jury lists.38

 Only the following people may be present at the proceeding: